aaikedw/fada-import-specs/FADA-import-specs-new.md

 - During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left.
 - The previously developed Data Portal Import Tool (DPIT) uses ExtJS version 3.4, the investment of moving to a more recent version (4.2 or up) should be considered  in relation to the potential for integration with and re-use of code from the DPIT on one hand vs. the future cost of maintenance.
 - General workflow: Similar to the DPIT, the FADA import tool acts on a staging database, which can easily be copied/synced with the production database.
 If feasible, we would opt to use the same staging database.
+- [Clarification] As mentioned in Fig. 8 _“also show groups that are present in the db but have not previously been created/processed through the web tool”_, it would be nice if a resource (without associated job) could be created in the database, so it shows up in the interface.
+As all groups currently present in the database were imported from xls files, this is only relevant for this resource type.
+On 28/8/2015 it was agreed to implement this option unless it would conflict with other requirements of the app, would require too much work or change the current logic of the app.
+- [Clarification] As mentioned in Fig. 4, the “Sync BioFresh register” could be considered as a resource specific function or a global one.
+During discussion on 28/8/2015, it was agreed that implementing this functionality as part of the resource job was the most logical option.
+- [Clarification/New] While this is implicit in several of the mock-ups (Fig. 6 “re-download”, Fig. 12 “re-upload file” and Fig. 11: “Re-upload file”), this was not clearly mentioned as a functionality in the specifications.
+On 28/8/2015, we agreed that there is a need for a job wide abort option, which allows the operator to re-download/re-upload a (corrected) file.

 See the UI-screenshots-new folder for UI-mockups.
 The mock-up [./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg](./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg) shows the organisation of the two modules in tabs.